 Ingredients

-- Ground Beef - Adds protein and rich, savory flavor, making this vegetable beef soup hearty and filling.
+- Ground Beef - Adds hearty protein and savory flavor.
 (You can substitute ground turkey, chicken, or plant-based ground meat for a lighter or vegetarian version.
 Stew meat or beef roast can also be used - see instructions below↓.)

-- Butter or Oil - Provides the flavorful base for sautéing the onion and garlic and adds richness.
+- Butter or Oil - Used to sauté the onion and garlic and adds richness.

-- Petite Diced Tomatoes - Introduce acidity and gentle sweetness that balance the savory broth.
-(You can use crushed tomatoes, tomato sauce, or fresh diced tomatoes for a smoother or fresher texture.)
+- Petite Diced Tomatoes - Add acidity and balance the savory flavors.
+(Crushed tomatoes, tomato sauce, or fresh tomatoes also work.)

-- Alphabet Pasta - Adds a fun texture and makes this soup especially kid-friendly.
+- Alphabet Pasta - Makes the soup hearty and kid-friendly.
 (Any small pasta like ditalini or orzo works well, or use rice for a gluten-free option.)

-- Potatoes - Add heartiness and make this soup more filling, turning it into a complete one-pot meal.
+- Potatoes - Add heartiness and help make the soup a complete one-pot meal.

 Feel free to adjust the ingredients to suit your family's preferences and turn this into your own favorite version of homemade vegetable soup.